mjtat/mjtat.github.io/README.md

 ## **Welcome to my GitHub page.**

 I am currently in the process of building out this GitHub page, so keep your eyes peeled for updates!
-I will generally upload statistical coding examples from R and Python.

 Currently, I am working on tutorials for all the code I've written already contained in my GitHub repositories.
-If a link for something isn't below, I encourage you to browse my GitHub repositories (click the "View on GitHub" button above!).
+If a link for something isn't below, I encourage you to browse my GitHub repositories (click the "View on GitHub" button above!, or click [here](https://github.com/mjtat)).

-Please visit [my LinkedIn profile](https://www.linkedin.com/in/michelle-tat-175542117), or the sites for my Insight Health Data Science projects, [Happy Helper](www.happyhelper.site) and [PubMed Topic Modeler](https://github.com/mjtat/PubMed-Topic-Modeler), if you would like to know more about me.
+Please visit [my LinkedIn profile](https://www.linkedin.com/in/michelle-tat-175542117), or the sites for my Insight Health Data Science projects, [Happy Helper](http://www.happyhelper.site) and [PubMed Topic Modeler](https://github.com/mjtat/PubMed-Topic-Modeler), if you would like to know more about me.
 I also have a [blog](https://medium.com/towards-data-science/seeing-the-random-forest-from-the-decision-trees-an-intuitive-explanation-of-random-forest-beaa2d6a0d80), where I recently wrote a introductory tutorial on Random Forest in R. Feel free to check it out!

 ***